Publish video layers

 You can publish hosted video layers from video files and supported metadata files using ArcGIS Excalibur.
 You can also publish hosted live stream video layers from network video broadcasts and streams.
 To publish hosted video and live stream layers, you must have the appropriate privileges to create, update, and delete video layers.

-Publish hosted video layers
+Publish hosted on-demand video layers

 Complete the following steps to publish a hosted video layer: